 7. The winner of each category is the boat that sails the outright farstest time round the course in each category.

 8. Participants in Vegvisir Race can only start if they are registered and paid the entry fee, and can show a valid third-party liability insurance upon registration.

 9. Any suitable and seaworthy sailboat can sign up to participate in Vegvisir Race.
 The race management has the right to reject any boat not found shipshape and seaworthy and boats of an inappropriate safety standard.

 10. As Vegvisir Race is a single or doublehanded race, only the same (for singlehand) and the same two (for doublehand) persons must be on board during the race.

-11. Vegvisir Race must be performed in accordance with The International Regulations for Preventing Collisions at Sea and in accordance with the governing Sailing Instructions for Vegvisir Race.
+11. Vegvisir Race is performed in accordance with The International Regulations for Preventing Collisions at Sea and in accordance with the governing Sailing Guidelines for Vegvisir Race.

 12. All challengers must sail with a tracking system provided before the race.
 A participant number is handed out and must be shown to the race officers in the starting area and when crossing the finishing line.
-The participants are obliged to return the tracker and the start numbers immediately after finishing or withdrawing from the race.
+The participants are obliged to return the tracker and the start number immediately after finishing or withdrawing from the race.
 Lost trackers and/or lost starting numbers are replaced in cash.

 13. Participating boats must, on request, sail with flags supplied by Vegvisir Race’s sponsors.
 Flags and other materials will be handed out upon registration.
 Participants must be available for phone calls from the event's communication unit for interviews directly from the course.

 14. All boats must during the race be have a functional VHF radio turned on, either handheld or stationary.

-14.1 The boat must be in a shipshape and seaworthy condition and the boat must be equipped have statutory navigations lights in accordance with the International Maritime Code (COLREGS).
+14.1 The boat must be in a shipshape and seaworthy condition and the boat must be equipped statutory navigations lights in accordance with the International Maritime Code (COLREGS).
 Boats under 7m in length must also be fitted with fixed navigation lights as described for boats of 7 meters or longer.

 14.2 Participating boats must be equipped with the following mandatory safety equipment: